 - Export from tests to Selenium IDE format

-Should you need support for additional use cases, please let us know by posting on our feedback portal.
+Should you need support for additional use cases, let us know by posting on our feedback portal.

 mabl CLI is currently in beta and under rapid development.
 APIs are subject to change without notice prior to the general availability release.